zksecurity/RFCs/source/starknet/stark.md

 1. Construction of an interactive arithmetization.
 In this phase the prover commits to different parts of the execution trace it wants to prove, using random challenges in-between.
 2. Aggregation of constraints into a composition polynomial.
 In this phase the prover commits to a composition polynomial that, if checked by FRI, proves that the execution trace satisfies the constraints.
 It also produces evaluations of commitments at a random point so that the verifier can check that the composition polynomial is well-formed.
 3. Aggregation of FRI proofs and FRI protocol.
-The composition polynomial FRI check as well as evaluation proofs (using FRI-PCS) of all the sent evaluations are aggregtated into a single FRI check.
+The composition polynomial FRI check as well as evaluation proofs (using FRI-PCS) of all the sent evaluations are aggregated into a single FRI check.
 The FRI protocol is then run to verify the aggregated FRI proof.
 See the [Starknet FRI Verifier specification](fri.html) for more details.

 We illustrate the flow in the following diagram: